 Our regular meetings commence at 2.00pm.
 Dates for 2017 are 6th May, 5th August & 4th November (see below for more details).

 Venue Gordon Baptist Church Hall, Park Avenue, Gordon

 There is a charge of $5.00 for members and $10.00 for non-members

-Sunday 18 June, 2.00pm: Our Huguenot Heritage Service at St Swithun’s, Pymble was well-attended, with a substantial choir to swell the singing, and our preacher was the Very Rev’d Kanishka Raffel, Dean of the st Andrew’s Anglican Cathedral, Sydney.
+Sunday 18 June, 2.00pm: Our Huguenot Heritage Service at St Swithun’s, Pymble was well-attended, with a substantial choir to swell the singing, and our preacher was the Very Rev’d Kanishka Raffel, Dean of St Andrew’s Anglican Cathedral, Sydney.
 The Dean’s sermon is posted below.

 Saturday 5 August: “Seeking Light after Darkness—Juchau Exiles” by Prof. Roger Juchau.
-Venue: Gordon Baptist Church Hall, Park Street, Gordon
+Venue: Gordon Baptist Church Hall, Park Avenue, Gordon